scalastuff/esclient/README.md

-# Elastic Search Client for Scala
+# ESClient

-The scala client is a thin wrapper around the java client.
-It features:
+Minimalistic Elastic Search client for scala.
+It's a thin wrapper around the java client, adding the following features:

  - Asynchronous interface
  - Based on Scala 2.10 Futures